floswald/floswald-site/content/post/covid-2/index.md

 My [Computational Economics course](https://floswald.github.io/NumericalMethods/) is following the same philosophy as above, but for a more advanced audience.
 Motivated mostly by things I would have liked to know when I was a graduate student myself - and had to learn the hard way - the material has grown in a somewhat organic fashion.
 I try to cover the main tools needed to solve and estimate a modern economic model, so nonlinear optimization with constraints is a big part.
 As above, many aspects of how different algorithms work can be illustrated with a graphical device, and the new [Pluto.jl](https://github.com/fonsp/Pluto.jl) notebook format is an *excellent* teaching environment to create interactive experiences in a very simple way.
 We introduce the [`julia`](https://julialang.org/) language for technical computing, and treat applications and problems from a wide array of economics: marco applications (like the [Aiyagari Model](https://floswald.github.io/NumericalMethods/lecture7-dp4/)), or structural micro applications like [estimation of the Rust Bus Model](https://floswald.github.io/NumericalMethods/lecture10/) with different methods.
 Again, large part of the value added in my opinion is derived from the homeworks, also available on the [course website](https://floswald.github.io/NumericalMethods/).

-In spring 2021 I taught the course as part of the CIVICA pan-european PhD network, with a great group of students from across the continent. 👇
+In spring 2021 I taught the course as part of the CIVICA pan-european PhD network, with a great group of students from across the continent. 👇 [(link to tweet)](https://twitter.com/FlorianOswald/status/1352380924479086599?s=20)

-{{< tweet 1352380924479086599 >}}
+{{< figure library="true" src="blog-tweet2.png" >}}

 ## Future